Rider Mania: 2005–present

 In 2016, Wanderlust Motorcycle Club from Nagpur hosted the Rider Mania.
 They titled it "Full Power".
 Wanderlust MC broke Madras Bulls' record & presented the Biggest ever Rider Mania till 2016.
 More than 1700 Royal Enfield lovers were the witness of the RM16.
 It was held at Nagpur outside village named Waki.

 In 2017 Rider Mania Rolling Thunder Motorcycle Club (RTMC) of Bangalore.
-RTMC along with volunteer clubs from the country, formed the "Southern Squadron" to host the RM17 at Arabian sea coastal area Kundapur.
+RTMC along with volunteer clubs from the country, formed the "Southern Squadron" to host the RM17 at the Arabian Sea coastal area Kundapur.
 It is about 450 km west from Bangalore.

 In 2018 Inddie Thumpers from Mumbai hosted again this time at a place called Bhor near Pune.
 This time they decided to call it MahaRM.